 Also, nobody knows how widely this genetically engineered wheat has spread, and whether it's been in fields of wheat that were harvested for food.

+According to the USDA, even if it has, there's no danger to public health.
 Still, if further tests show that this unapproved wheat has spread into the food supply, it could play havoc with wheat sales.

 In 2006, traces of genetically engineered rice — also unapproved — were discovered in large parts of the American rice harvest.
 That discovery shut down America's rice exports to some countries.
 Exporters lost millions of dollars.
 The wheat harvest is much bigger.